Coddeus/xinhua-zhaodao/README.md

 ## Uses
 This tool may be useful for:
-- Those who want to discover new characters (and remember them) through radicals. (original purpose)
+- Those who want to discover new characters and words (and remember them) through radicals. (original purpose)
 - Those who prefer scrolling thousands of Chinese characters (because it's beautiful) instead of social media content.